Bleschke/IOT-Geiger-Counter/README.md

 ## **Uploading**

-The code can be uploaded to the ESP8266 in two ways, either by OTA (over-the-air) updates or by a serial (FTDI cable) connection.
+The code can be uploaded to the ESP8266 in two ways, either by OTA (over-the-air) updates or a microusb cable (hardwire) connection.
 Users will need to initially upload the code using an FTDI cable.

-### **FTDI Upload**
+### **Microusb Upload**

 This method must be used in the initial flashing of the ESP8266.
-An FTDI or UART cable has 6 pins.
 Every time the you want to flash the ESP8266, you will need to do the following to enter the bootloader mode:

   1. Press and hold the RESET button.